 Choosing the right Lyme disease doctor

-It’s natural to be skeptical of Lyme disease doctors and specialists these days.
+It’s natural to be skeptical of Lyme disease doctors and practitioners these days.
 It seems like every practitioner has jumped on the Lyme disease bandwagon, largely in part due to the profitability of the disease and the complexity of it.
 But few are able to actually deliver desired results.

-If you have Lyme disease and related co-infections or you suspect that you could be dealing with it (even if you received a negative diagnosis), it’s important to work with a Lyme disease doctor or specialist who looks at your body holistically and assesses the underlying function that may be causing these co-infections to activate.
-Luckily, if you live in Calgary there are several Lyme disease doctors and specialists to choose from that know how to approach the disease in this manner.
+If you have Lyme disease and related co-infections or you suspect that you could be dealing with it (even if you received a negative diagnosis), it’s important to work with a Lyme disease doctor or practitioner who looks at your body holistically and assesses the underlying function that may be causing these co-infections to activate.
+Luckily, if you live in Calgary there are several Lyme disease doctors and practitioners to choose from that know how to approach the disease in this manner.

 Diagnosing and treating Lyme is still new frontier for most practitioners.
 It is a proverbial “gold rush” drawing out every “prospector” in a lab coat.
 It is not uncommon to talk to people that have Lyme to hear they have spent hundreds of thousands of dollars.
 One specific person we personally have worked with in a professional capacity spent $700,000 USD and still didn’t have the results he wanted.

-When choosing a Lyme disease doctor or specialist in Calgary or abroad, its important to interview them and find out if they trully know how to diagnose and treat the disease and its accompanying co-infections before you lay down any of your hard earned money.
+When choosing a Lyme disease doctor or practitioner in Calgary or abroad, its important to interview them and find out if they trully know how to diagnose and treat the disease and its accompanying co-infections before you lay down any of your hard earned money.